Emilio Aguinaldo: Personal life

 On January 1, 1896, he married his first wife, Hilaria del Rosario (1877–1921).
 They had five children: Carmen Aguinaldo-Melencio, Emilio "Jun" R. Aguinaldo Jr., Maria Aguinaldo-Poblete, Cristina Aguinaldo-Suntay, and Miguel Aguinaldo.
+Hilaria died of pulmonary tuberculosis on March 6, 1921, at the age of 44. copy of Hilaria del Rosario's 1920 Last Will and Testament stated that she and Aguinaldo were separated for 15 years at the time the document was crafted.
+Based on the document, the separation happened in 1905.

-Hilaria died of pulmonary tuberculosis on March 6, 1921, at the age of 44.
-Nine years later, on July 14, 1930, Aguinaldo married his second wife, Maria Agoncillo (1879–1963), at Barasoain Church.
+Nine years after Hilaria's death, on July 14, 1930, Aguinaldo married his second wife, Maria Agoncillo (1879–1963), at Barasoain Church.
 She died on May 29, 1963, a year before Aguinaldo himself.

+Aguinaldo second wife, Maria Agoncillo's, Gregorio Reyes Agoncillo & Maria Marella Villavicencio's graves at La Loma Cemetery.

 His grandsons Emilio B. Aguinaldo III and Reynaldo Aguinaldo served three terms as mayor (2007–2016) and vice-mayor of his hometown Kawit, Cavite, respectively.
 A granddaughter, Ameurfina Melencio-Herrera, was appointed Associate Justice of the Supreme Court of the Philippines, serving from 1979 to 1992.
 One of his great-grandsons, Joseph Emilio Abaya, served as a member of the Philippine House of Representatives and represented Cavite's first district, which contained their hometown, Kawit, from 2004 to 2012, and he was appointed Secretary of Transportation and Communications in 2012, a post he that served in until 2016.
 Another great-grandson, Emilio "Orange" M. Aguinaldo IV, married ABS-CBN news reporter Bernadette Sembrano in 2007.
 His great-granddaughter, Lizzie Aguinaldo, is a singer under Star Music.

 During the revolt against Spain and subsequent conflicts with American forces, Aguinaldo supported the Philippine Independent Church.
 He became a long-time member, but reverted to Roman Catholicism later in life.